ropinout/ropinout/README.md

-hello 👋 , I’m ropinout\
+hey 👋 , I’m ropinout\
 i can work as well with:

 - gimp